Idris Elba Biography: In His Own Words – Video Exclusive, News, Photos, Age

 Idris Elba is an English actor, musician, and DJ.
 He is best known for his roles as Russell “Stringer” Bell on The Wire, Detective John Luther on Luther and Nelson Mandela in Mandela: Long Walk to Freedom.
-His popularity and proliferation as an actor are steadily on the rise, having just completed work in Avengers franchise film Thor: Ragnarok (having already appeared in Avengers: Age of Ultron and both Thor movies as Heimdall), and having had prominent roles in top-grossing films such as The Jungle Book, Finding Dory, Zootopia and Star Trek Beyond.
+His popularity and proliferation as an actor are steadily on the rise, having just completed work in Avengers franchise film Thor: Ragnarok (having already appeared in Avengers: Age of Ultron and both Thor movies as Heimdall), and has had prominent roles in top-grossing films such as The Jungle Book, Finding Dory, Zootopia and Star Trek Beyond.
 Elba’s acting range spans action, drama and science-fiction.
 He has been lauded for his performances with multiple Golden Globes and Emmy nominations.

 In 2016, he was named in the Time 100 list of the Most Influential People in the World.